 At Alliance MBS, we strive to go the extra mile to offer our master’s students more than just classroom learning.

-offers its students the chance to take part in a client-facing consultancy project, where students, in place of writing a dissertation, will work with a company over the summer before completing a report based on your work.
+MSc Business Analysis and Strategic Management offers you the chance to participate in a client-facing consultancy project, where in place of writing a dissertation, you will work with a company over the summer before completing a report based on your work.

-and students can participate in the Human Resource Management Conference for a chance to complete a group case study before presenting it to industry professionals, who also take part in a panel Q&A.
+MSc Human Resource Management and Industrial Relations and MSc International Human Resource Management and Comparative Industrial Relations students can participate in the Human Resource Management Conference for a chance to complete a group case study before presenting it to industry professionals, who also take part in a panel Q&A.

 To see what each course can offer you outside of the classroom, take a look at its course details.